EA-03-151 - Cooperheat-MQS, Inc.

 Cooperheat-MQS is required to respond to this letter and should follow the instructions specified in the enclosed Notice when preparing your response.
 The NRC will use your response, in part, to determine whether further enforcement action is necessary to ensure compliance with regulatory requirements.

-In accordance with 10 CFR 2.790 of the NRC's "Rules of Practice," a copy of this letter, its enclosures, and your response will be made available electronically for public inspection in the NRC Public Document Room or from the NRC's document system (ADAMS), accessible from the NRC Web site at http://www.nrc.gov/reading-rm/adams.html.
-The NRC also includes significant enforcement actions on its Web site at www.nrc.gov; select What We Do, Enforcement, then Significant Enforcement Actions.
+In accordance with 10 CFR 2.790 of the NRC's "Rules of Practice," a copy of this letter, its enclosures, and your response will be made available electronically for public inspection in the NRC Public Document Room or from the NRC's document system (ADAMS), which is accessible from the NRC Web site at the Public NRC Library.
+The NRC also includes Issued Significant Enforcement Actions on its Web site.

 Docket No.: 030-35252

 1) NOV & Proposed Imposition of Civil Penalty